 Before his service with the Department of Justice, Chris was a litigation attorney at a prominent Boston law firm, where he worked on matters involving healthcare fraud, public corruption, and corporate embezzlement, as well as complex commercial litigation and arbitration.

-- Recipient of 2011 Department of Justice Special Act Award in connection with the successful prosecution of corporate and individual tax evasion
+- Department of Justice Special Act Award in connection with the successful prosecution of corporate and individual tax evasion

 - American Bar Association, Criminal Justice Section - Securities Fraud, Healthcare Fraud, and Corporate Criminal Liability Subcommittees